This tutorial shows you how to work with the Review and Comment features in Acrobat 9. See what the all-new Acrobat DC can do for you.

-In this tutorial, Ali Hanyaloglu shows to how easily use a Microsoft SharePoint workspace and document library as a location for shared reviews of documents with Acrobat 9.
+In this tutorial, learn how to do a PDF review using Microsoft SharePoint workspace and Acrobat 9.
+Ali Hanyaloglu shows to how easily use a Microsoft SharePoint workspace and document library as a location for shared reviews of documents with Acrobat 9.

 Ali Hanyaloglu March 27, 2009